binste/basic_reproducibility_guide/2_During_the_analysis/5_Doing_the_work.md

 ---
-title: Doing the work
+title: Other stuff
-permalink: /during_the_analysis/doing_the_work
+permalink: /during_the_analysis/other_stuff
 ---
 Apart from the documentation of your project discussed previously, there are a few other practices you should follow during your analysis.